 The Cook Electric participants into the 1988 Maracycle

 From the early part of the nineties numbers racing in the club dropped off and we were reduced to 12 or 15 touring members to fly the club flag.
 By 1997 leisure cycling gained a new popularity and a number of groups from around the area could be seen heading off each weekend.
 Tom Shaw, Sean Magee, Paddy Kelly and John Culligan went out at 2pm every Sunday while John Egan had another group leaving from Killucan, and Nickey Noonan organised a group from around Rochfortbridge and Rhode, Co.
 Offaly.
 To bring all these groups together and kick start the club, a public meeting was called which had an attendance of over forty people.
 The meeting decided to change the club name from Mullingar Cycling Club to Lakeside Wheelers, Mullingar to reflect the interest from a wider area around Westmeath.
 A group of the younger members led by Kevin Marshall were dispatched to come up with a new club jersey and logo.
 They came up with an attractive colour scheme which is in use to the present day.

 A whole raft of new people joined the club and leisure cycling took off.
 Cyclist trained for annual events like the Into the West Cycle Challenge, Tour of the Lakes and Wicklow 200.

 Renewed Interest In Racing

-Racing numbers were small until about seven years ago when the club committee decided to start a club race league during the summer months.
+Racing numbers were small until the club committee decided to start a club race league during the summer months.
 This proved to be a very popular event and gradually the number of club members racing increased.